 - Push the rubber stopper into the mouth of the bottle firmly.

 - There are two ways to attach the pump:

 - a.
 Drill a hole through the stopper, and glue a bike valve over the hole.
 OR b.
 Poke the bike pump needle through the rubber stopper.
+It must be a tight fit.
 Place your bottle-rocket the right way up on its stand (with the bottle upside down)!